McCormack’s 28 points help No. 2 KU rout Kansas City 98-57

-KANSAS CITY, Mo.
-(AP)David McCormack scored a career-high 28 points, Devon Dotson added 18 and second-ranked Kansas overwhelmed Kansas City 98-57 on Saturday night in its annual Jayhawk Shootout at the Sprint Center.
+The sophomore forward scored a career-high 28 in fewer than 17 minutes on the floor, Devon Dotson added 18 points in another sterling effort, and the second-ranked Jayhawks breezed to a 98-57 win over Kansas City at the Sprint Center.

+”Coming off my first year and coming into this year, I know that was my biggest hting, wiating for the game to slow down,” said McCormack, who was 11 of 14 from the field. ”Be patient and try not ot rush plays.
+That was my focus.”

 Marcus Garrett added 13 points for the Jayhawks (9-1), who shrugged off a slow start to beat their neighbors from down Interstate 70 for the eighth time in as many meetings.
 Kansas led 43-24 at halftime, built on the advantage early in the second half and never looked back as it gazes toward a potential No. 1 ranking Monday.